OS Maps App FAQ

 - To the right of Subscriptions, Click Manage

-- To the right of the subscription you want to manage, click Edit.
-You can choose a different subscription length select 'Cancel Subscription'.
-Your subscription will continue until end of the current period
+- To the right of the OS Maps subscription, click Edit.
+You can choose a different subscription length or select 'Cancel Subscription'.
+Your subscription will continue until end of the current period.

-- Open Google Play Store and select ‘My Apps’
+- Open Google Play Store app and select ‘My Apps’

 What happens if I buy a subscriptions through the app and the mapshop?

 Your newly-purchased subscription will extend any existing subscription no matter where the subscription is purchased from.
 This means if you renew early you won't lose out.